ryanarmstrong/nexus/README.md

 #### Commands

+The following commands are available to help with setup, development, and testing.
+Make sure to read the commemnts in each script file to learn about the various flags and options you can use with them.

     ./bin/install  # Runs init, installs drush, runs build, starts drush runserver and then runs test.
     ./bin/init     # Cleans up and prepares the repo for your project, then builds the site.
     ./bin/build    # Downloads Drupal, and the modules, themes, and libraries listed in the makefiles.